 Coursera's largest class is back by popular demand!

-Scheduled to begin July 14, 2014, Social Psychology will feature a fresh line-up of special events, guest experts, and material intended to delight psychology lovers around the world.
+Beginning July 14, 2014, Social Psychology will feature a fresh line-up of special events, guest experts, and material intended to delight psychology lovers around the world.

 Course Description from Professor Plous:

 Each of us is dealt a different hand in life, but we all face similar questions when it comes to human behavior: What leads us to like one person and dislike another?
 How do conflicts and prejudices develop, and how can they be reduced?
 Can psychological research help protect the environment, and if so, how?
 This course offers an introduction to classic and contemporary social psychology, covering topics such as decision making, persuasion, group behavior, personal attraction, and factors that promote health and well-being.

 Our focus will be on surprising, entertaining, and intriguing research findings that are easy to apply in daily life.
 As part of this focus, several homework assignments will encourage you to experiment with your life, observe the results, and analyze what took place.
 The course will also draw from the web sites of Social Psychology Network, the world's largest online community devoted to social psychology.
 I hope you'll join me for this course, have fun, and learn some useful information that enriches your life!

 The class will consist of lecture videos, most of which are 10-20 minutes long.
 There will also be homework assignments and a final exam

 NEW IN 2014: To help students who have a busy schedule or don't speak English as their first language, the course will include a one-week break in the middle (August 4-10) so that anyone who has fallen behind can catch up on missed videos or readings.

 Yes.
 Students who successfully complete the class will receive a free Statement of Accomplishment signed by the instructor.